Ackee-Blockchain/trident/documentation/docs/trident-api/token-2022.md

 - `amount` - The number of tokens to transfer (in base units)
 - `decimals` - The number of decimals for the mint (for verification)

-**Returns:** `TransactionResult` indicating success or failure.
+**Returns:** An instruction that needs to be executed with `process_transaction`.

-**Description:** Transfers tokens between accounts with built-in verification of amount and decimals to prevent transfer errors.
+**Description:** Generates an instruction to transfer tokens between accounts with built-in verification of amount and decimals to prevent transfer errors.

 ---